What is a glacier?

 New Zealand’s glaciers

-Although it is a Pacific country, New Zealand has over 3,100 glaciers.
+Despite its location in the South Pacific, New Zealand has nearly 3,000 glaciers.
 Almost all are in the central Southern Alps, where there is heavy snowfall.
-More than 40% of Aoraki/Mt Cook National Park is buried under glaciers.
+More than 40% of Aoraki/Mount Cook National Park is buried under glaciers.

 In the North Island, only Mt Ruapehu has glaciers.

-Tasman Glacier, in Aoraki/Mt Cook National Park, is New Zealand’s largest and longest glacier: 600 metres thick and 29 kilometres long.
+Tasman Glacier, in Aoraki/Mount Cook National Park, is New Zealand’s largest and longest glacier: 600 metres thick and 29 kilometres long.
 It receives up to 20 metres of snow each year.

 The Franz Josef and Fox glaciers are in Westland Tai Poutini National Park.
-They are unusual because they reach the rainforest on the West Coast.
-At Franz Josef, cascades of white ice are framed by green trees and ferns.
+They are unusual because they reach relatively low altitudes on the West Coast.

 Visitors to the glaciers enjoy heli-skiing, scenic flights, guided walks and mountaineering.